squirrelhurl/bachsbook/content/docs/rehearsals and concerts.md

 Concert Choir- Sanctuary at 1:30pm-3:30pm

-If the rehearsal is canceled, you will be notivated by e-mail.
+If the rehearsal is canceled, you will be notified by e-mail.

 **Absences/Attendance**

-We expect each student to attend each scheduled rehearsal so that our programs are adequately prepared.
+We expect every student to attend each scheduled rehearsal so that our programs are adequately prepared.
 However, we will allow each student not more than two absences each semester.

 Parents should e-mail the choir director if their child will be absent for any reason.
 If a child if out due to extended illness or family circumstances, the parent should contact Mr. Miller to discuss.